Tarikul01/graphqlAPI/README.md

 # Graphql api

-In this project i will create some api for frontend use expressjs,mongodb and graphql step by step.
+In this project i will create some api for frontend using expressjs,mongodb and graphql step by step.

  ## 🚀 About Me
 ### Md.
 Tarikul